-This section provides additional standards that are applicable to historic reviews for historic district properties.
+This section provides additional standards that are applicable to properties within a historic district.

 A. STANDARDS FOR ALTERATIONS AND ADDITIONS

 In addition to any other applicable standards, the standards in this section apply to sites and buildings within a historic district.